 WCS Viet Nam works with the Vietnamese government agencies to build capacity and inform policy which enables effective oversight of wildlife trade activities.
 We conduct research on crime syndicates, locations of illegal wildlife sale/production, smuggling routes which can help local law enforcement agencies with their investigations and arrests.

-We work closely with law enforcement agencies at national and local level including police and forest rangers, and provide them technical assistance such as intelligence, species identification, legal advices to target to criminal wildlife trafficking network.
+We work closely with law enforcement agencies at national and local level including police and ranger and provide them technical assistance such as intelligence, species identification, legal advice to target high-level criminal networks.

 Challender, D., Nguyen Van, T., Shepherd, C., Krishnasamy, K., Wang, A., Lee, B., Panjang, E., Fletcher, L., Heng, S., Seah Han Ming, J., Olsson, A., Nguyen The Truong, A., Nguyen Van, Q. & Chung, Y. 2014.
 Manis javanica.
 The IUCN Red List of Threatened Species 2014.www.iucnredlist.org.
 Downloaded on 07 July 2017.